-Our pick for casual use prepaid plans goes to Petro-Canada.
+Our pick for casual use prepaid plans goes to Public Mobile.
 Their flexible basic prepaid plans offer just enough to not worry about occasional use but also not worry about wasting your money on a ton of minutes or data that’s going to expire if you don't pick up your phone.
-Better still, they run on the Rogers network, so you shouldn’t have to worry about coverage either.

-You can currently get 125 minutes of Canada-wide calling, unlimited texts and 500MB of data for $35 per month.
-While there are cheaper Petro-Canada prepaid plans, we feel this is sweet spot for pricing.
+You can currently get unlimited Canada-wide calling and texts and 500MB of 3G data for $25 per month.

 A plan had to meet a few requirements to make our list.
 While we know not every factor matters to everyone, we thought these three things would offer value to anyone looking for a phone plan:

 You might not recognize some of our carrier picks.
 While there was a time when carrier choice was important and the experience you’d get differed drastically between choices, these days the deciding factors are cost and coverage.